jxxcarlson/note/README.md

   Individual notes are separated by `"\n----\n"`, as defined in line 46: `(define record-terminator "\n----\n")`

-- The shell scrit `make.sh` automates the process of compiling `note.rkt`, copying `note.rkt` to `diary.rkt`
+- The shell script `make.sh` automates the process of compiling `note.rkt`, copying `note.rkt` to `diary.rkt`
   and compileing the latter.
 Just run `sh make.sh`